Buying a second property

 The minimum down payment remains 5% of the purchase price and will require the same processes as your first mortgage.
 If you are purchasing a non-winterized vacation home, or will not have year-round access, then you will be required to put down 10%.
 You must also have sufficient credit score to qualify (680 or higher) if not putting 20% down.

 If you are ready to purchase a vacation or secondary property, let’s review your financial situation and look at your current mortgage, equity and review your options to help you find the best fit.

 Buying a property as an investment to rent out is entirely different to buying a property to live in

-Don’t buy rentals especially condos as if you are buying for yourself to occupy.
+Don’t buy rentals (especially condos) as if you are buying for yourself to occupy.
 You likely never will.
-Remember rental condos are just a tool or instrument to generate revenue.
+Remember that rental condos are just a tool to generate revenue.
 If you look for that perfect one you will lose out on opportunities and likely spend more.
 Tenants do not look for their forever home so you should not either.
-Buy, based on the rent it can generate, condo fee and expenses, location and the most important ‘demand’.
+Buy, based on the rent it can generate, condo fees and expenses, location and the most important ‘demand’.
 Demand dictates vacancy.
 Vacancy is the killer of profit.

 Buying a pre-construction condo

 Condos in the GTA are a hot commodity.
 Media stories are everywhere announcing double-digit price appreciation.
 BUT, Buyer-beware, the price appreciation numbers are based on MLS resales – not from new Condo projects.
 This page will help you understand the subtleties of purchasing a pre-construction Condo (to be built), not a resales Condo (already built).
 There are usually 5 stages of Condo pricing for every new development, so obtaining realistic average numbers can be challenging.